Ultimate Guide to Hiking Malad Gorge West Rim Trail: Thousand Springs

 Description of the Landscape:

 The landscape along the Malad Gorge West Rim Trail is nothing short of spectacular.
 The trail runs along the edge of the Malad Gorge, offering panoramic views of the steep canyon walls and the Malad River flowing far below.
 As you hike, you’ll encounter several overlooks where you can see Devil’s Washbowl, a powerful waterfall where the river plunges into the gorge, creating a dramatic display of nature’s force.
-The surrounding area is dotted with sagebrush, wildflowers, and volcanic rock formations, adding to the rugged beauty of the landscape.
-The contrast between the arid canyon and the lush, green river valley below is truly breathtaking.
+The contrast between the canyon and the lush, green river valley below is truly breathtaking.

 Trail Difficulty and Length: